Best Practices -- What We Can Learn From Others

 • Promote the EITC as part of initiatives to support low to moderate income individuals, such as low income asset building (Individual Development Accounts), and programs to reach unbanked taxpayers and those using non-banking financial companies (NBFC)

-• Electronically provide, Publication 962, Life's a little easier with EITCPDF, to customers
+• Electronically provide, Publication 962, Life's a little easier with EITC PDF, to customers

 • Offer free financial literacy classes